HMS Volcano (1836): Construction

 Ordered on 19 November 1834 from Portsmouth Dockyard, she was laid down in July 1835.
 She was launched on 30 June 1836.
 She was completed for sea at Woolwich between 8 October 1836 and 17 January 1837 at a cost of £27,884 including £17,011 for her hull and £8,875 for her machinery.

 Commissioned Service

 First Commission

 She was commissioned in December 1836 under the command of Lieutenant William M'Uwaine, RN for service on the Mediterranean packet service.
 On 14 May 1838 Lieutenant Joseph West, RN took command.
 In 1840 she was assigned to the North America and West Indies packet service.
 She returned to Home Waters paying off on 16 March 1841.

 Second Commission

 She was recommissioned seven days later still under Lieutenant West.
 On 2 December 1841 Lieutenant Craven John Featherstone, RN took command.
 On 6 April 1844 Lieutenant Edward Charles Miller, RN took command.
-Lieutenant Miller died on 29 September 1845 and Lieutenant John Hay Craig, RN took command on 1 October for service in the Mediterranean. she returned tp Home Waters paying off on 16 February 1849.
+Lieutenant Miller died on 29 September 1845 and Lieutenant John Hay Craig, RN took command on 1 October for service in the Mediterranean.
+She returned to Home Waters paying off on 16 February 1849.
 She was repaired and fitted for sea at Woolwich then Deptford for £9,628.